-Cyber Warfare Market Size and Share
+Cyberwarfare Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Cyber Warfare Market Analysis by Mordor Intelligence
+Cyberwarfare Market Analysis by Mordor Intelligence

 Key Report Takeaways

-• By end-user industry, the defense and aerospace sector led with a 32.4% revenue share in 2024, while the healthcare sector is projected to expand at a 6.9% CAGR through 2030.
+• By end-user industry, defense and aerospace accounted for 32.08% of the market share in 2025, and healthcare is advancing at a 7.13% CAGR through 2031.

 Segment Analysis

-Cyber Warfare Market: Market Share by End-User Industry
+Cyberwarfare Market: Market Share by Component

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.